PostHog/posthog.com/contents/tutorials/nextjs-surveys.md

 ## Option 1: Implement your own survey UI

 First, create a survey in PostHog by going to the [surveys tab](https://app.posthog.com/surveys) and clicking "New survey."
-Then, set up your survey with the following:
+Then, set up your survey with the following settings:

-1. Add a name (like `my-first-survey`)
+1. Add a name (like `my-first-survey`).
-2. Set the display mode to `API`
+2. Set the display mode to `API`.
-3. Set the question type to `Rating`, question title to `How likely are you to recommend us to a friend?`, display type to `number` and scale to `1-10`.
+3. Select the `Rating` question type.
+Set the question title to `How likely are you to recommend us to a friend?`, display type to `number` and scale to `1-10`.
-4. You can leave the remaining optional properties blank (such as `Targeting` or `Thank you message`).
+4. Leave the remaining optional properties blank (such as `Targeting` or `Thank you message`).

 Click "Save as draft" and then on the next screen click "Launch".
 We're now ready to integrate this survey into our app.